patrickahrend/TUM-NLP-Praktikum/README.md

 Tests can be found in the src/test folder.

 ---
+## Issues I know of
+- The frontend test sets of GPT and the rule-based approachs differs in some data point.
+This is due to my running the pipeline which randomly samples from the same processes for the test data.
+I noticed it, but did not train GPT again, as it costed around 10 euros.
+For evaluation of the prior approved gold standard, just switch out the test set in the /data/evaluation folder.
+- I highly recommend running the make file with poerty.
+Thus doing poetry shell before running the make file.
+I incurred a subprocess terminate error sometimes when running the make file outside of poetry, which was unsolvable for me.
+- Dynamic import path work with poetry, but not with pip.
+This is due to me creating a name space to easily import modules from the different folders.
+---
 ## Extensions of the project

 As this projects was done on a prototype level, there are several extensions that could be done to have fully functional